 How to Prevent Hip Dysplasia in Dogs?

-To prevent hip dysplasia in dogs, you’ll first need a confirmed diagnosis from your veterinarian.
+To avoid development of hip dysplasia in dogs, you’ll first need a confirmed diagnosis from your veterinarian.

-Typically identified with a physical exam of your dog’s hind legs and hips, followed by an x-ray, preventing further pain and damage to the joints is also essential.
+Typically identified with a physical exam of your dog’s hind legs and hip joint areas, followed by an x-ray, preventing further pain and damage to the joints is also essential.

-This article will discuss when this condition can be prevented and how to minimize further pain, inflammation, and damage in the future.
+This article will discuss when this condition can be prevented and how to minimize further pain, inflammation, and damage for your dog.

 If you do think your dog might have a predisposition to dysplasia you should try an orthopedic dog bed and see if it helps them get comfy.